Draconvolk/Compressed-Archive-Comparison/README.md

+# Compressed Archive Comparison project
-This is a simple console app to validate that the full contents of compressed mods have been properly decompressed.
+This is a simple console app to validate that the full contents of compressed files have been properly decompressed.
-If the destination folder for the mod is missing files from the compressed file, it will flag the mod for user intervention.
+If the destination folder for the mod is missing files from the compressed file, it will list the mod for user intervention.